mutouyun/cpp-pattern-matching/README.md

 EndMatch

 /*
- * You can define your own converter for some special case.
+ * You could define your own converter for some special case to cooperate with a custom pattern.
- * The custom converter will work when the case argument accords with it.
+ * The converter will work when the case argument accords with it.
- * If the argument matches more than one converter, you would get an ambiguity compile error.
+ * If the argument accords more than one converter, you would get an ambiguity compile error.
 */
 namespace match
 {